Resources

 Available 8:30 a.m.-1 p.m. daily

-Mr. Ruiz can help with finding a job or internship; creating a resume and cover letter; interviewing practice; finding the right college or post-high school training program; completing your High School and Beyond Plan; and exploring and planning for your future career
+Mr. Rho can assist with finding a job or internship; creating a resume and cover letter; interviewing practice; finding the right college or post-high school training program; completing your High School and Beyond Plan; and exploring and planning for your future career

 Seattle Promise

-The Career Connections newsletter comes out weekly on Thursdays and includes information on upcoming college and career related events, college visits, career exploration/preparation programs, jobs and internships, volunteer opportunities, and other career-connected topics.
-Email Mr. Ruiz at dpruiz@seattleschools.org if you would like to be added to the newsletter mailing list.
+The Career Center newsletter comes out bi-weekly every other Thursday and includes information on upcoming college and career related events, college visits, career exploration/preparation programs, jobs and internships, volunteer opportunities, and other career-connected topics.
+Email Mr. Rho at ewrho@seattleschools.org if you would like to be added to the newsletter mailing list.

 What is Career Connected Learning?

-Career-Connected Learning is a career awareness program for rising Seattle students to explore careers, meet a variety of industry professionals, and build an initial career and education plan.
+Career-Connected Learning is a is combination of career exploration and preparation programming for students to discover and research careers, meet a variety of industry professionals, and build an initial career prep pathway and education plan.
 Business partners and students can become involved through service-learning projects, work experience, and internships.

 The Role of Career-Connected Learning Coordinator (CCLC)